-16. The minimum age of criminal responsibility (MACR).
+The minimum age of criminal responsibility

-The States Parties reports show the existence of a wide variety of minimum ages of criminal responsibility.
+30. The reports submitted by States parties show the existence of a wide range of minimum ages of criminal responsibility.
 They range from a very low level of age 7 or 8 to the commendable high level of age 14 or 16.
-Quite a number of States Parties use two minimum ages of criminal responsibility.
-Children in conflict with the law who are at the time of the commission of the crime of an age at or above the lower minimum age but below the higher minimum age are assumed to be criminally responsible only if they have the required maturity in that regard.
+Quite a few States parties use two minimum ages of criminal responsibility.
+Children in conflict with the law who at the time of the commission of the crime are at or above the lower minimum age but below the higher minimum age are assumed to be criminally responsible only if they have the required maturity in that regard.
 The assessment of this maturity is left to the court/judge, often without the requirement of involving a psychological expert, and results in practice in the use of the lower minimum age in cases of serious crimes.
-The system of two minimum ages is often not only confusing but leaves much to the discretion of the court/judge and may result in discriminatory practices.
-In the light of this wide range of minimum ages for criminal responsibility the Committee feels the need to provide the States Parties with clear guidance and recommendations regarding the minimum age of criminal responsibility.
+The system of two minimum ages is often not only confusing, but leaves much to the discretion of the court/judge and may result in discriminatory practices.
+In the light of this wide range of minimum ages for criminal responsibility the Committee feels that there is a need to provide the States parties with clear guidance and recommendations regarding the minimum age of criminal responsibility.